 The Chief's Interview panelists will consist of Senior Staff from San José Fire Administration, as well as the current Fire Chief.
 Applicants who successfully complete the Chief’s Interview Process will be placed on an eligibility list for the Background Investigation Process.

 Step #6: Background Investigation Process

-The Background Investigation begins upon successful passing of the testing and interview processes.
-You will be given instruction to complete your Personal History Statement (PHS), otherwise known as your background packet.
-Once you complete your PHS you will then be assigned a Background Investigator.
-It is imperative that all information provided is truthful and accurate.
-Omission of facts is considered to be untruthful.
+After passing the testing and interview processes, you will participate in the Background Investigation Process.
+You will be instructed to complete your Personal History Statement (PHS), also known as your background packet.
+Once you complete your PHS, you will be assigned a Background Investigator.
+All information provided must be truthful and accurate.
+The omission of facts is considered to be untruthful.
 Any measurement short of this falls below our standard and can be grounds for disqualification.

 A background inquiry can include but is not limited to the following: